Organ Grinder Banner

 Jäger and Brommer

 This company is a major organ maker in Waldkirch, Germany.
-Their site is in English and Japanese, as well as German.
+Their site is in German, but if you click on the British flag on the left, you will get the English version.
 Their organs sound different from Raffin organs as would be expected.
 Note that they have translated the German word for small street organs, "Drehorgeln", as "barrel organ" in English.
 However, these organs do not have the pinned barrels that we associate with that term.
-They operate with punched paper rolls as Terry's street organ does.
+They operate with punched paper rolls just as Terry's street organ does.

 www.orgelwelt-waldkirch.de

 Waldkirch, Germany is the site of a well known street organ festival every three years.
-June, 2008 is the next one.
+The most recent one was June 23 - 25, 2017.
 This site is in German.

 Back to Top